lingtalfi/Light_Cli/doc/pages/conception-notes.md

 1. First define a path where the **Light_Cli** plugin will put the assets it needs to work.
 We call that path **$cliPath**, and in the rest of this section we will choose **$cliPath**=**/usr/local/share**, which is the value used by the automatic installation (choose the value you want).

+    Warning: before you change the default path, be sure to read the [machine universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#machine-universe) concept, as our plugin subscribe to its philosophy.

 2. Create the **$cliPath/universe/Ling/Light_Cli** directory.